webmachine/webmachine-ruby/README.md

 * Allowed attributes to be set in a `Cookie`.
 * Fixed streaming in Rack adapter from Fiber that is expected to block
+* Added a more comprehensive adapter test suite and fixed various bugs in the existing adapters.
+* Webmachine::LazyRequestBody no longer double-buffers the request body and cannot be rewound.

 ### 1.1.0 January 12, 2013